kelnishi/WACS/README.md

 ## Interop Bindings

 WACS simplifies host function bindings, allowing you to easily call .NET functions from WebAssembly modules.
+This allows seamless communication between your host environment and WebAssembly, without boilerplate code.
+Similarly, calling into wasm code is done by generating a typed delegate.

 Example from WASIp1: